input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 We've spent some time trying to run the testsuite on CI.
 Sadly Hadrian doesn't support this yet (more concretely, it doesn't properly support running the testsuite for a cross-compiler in a bindist specified with `--test-compiler`).
-Hopefully it should get fixed soon so that we can easily accept new contributions.
+Hopefully it should get fixed soon so that we can safely accept new contributions.
 For the time being, the following command should run the testsuite locally: